dtanner/dantanner/content/post/kotlin-v-java.md

 ---
 title: "Kotlin vs Java in 2021"
-description:
+description: "A brief comparison of Kotlin and Java in 2021"
-date: "2021-10-26 20:00:00"
+date: 2021-10-26
 tags:
   - kotlin
   - java
-toc: true
-scrolltotop: true
+  - productivity
 ---

 Since the arrival of Java 17, I've heard a few people wonder "Does Kotlin still make sense, or should I just use Java?"

-Short answer: Kotlin is still a far better language, and some of its critical design features will never be matched in Java.
+My opinion: Kotlin is still a far better language, and some of its critical design features will never be matched in Java.

 ## Null Safety and Immutability